Martin Fabricius during a concert at Godset, Kolding october 2016. Photo by Hasse Højland

 Martin Fabricius is a Danish vibraphonist and film composer.
 He graduated Suma Cum Laude from Berklee College of Music with a major in film scoring in 1996.
 While at Berklee, Martin studied the vibraphone with Ed Saindon and multi grammy award winner Gary Burton.

-Martin lives in Copenhagen Denmark where he teaches percussion, composition and film- scoring when not touring.
+Martin lives in Copenhagen Denmark where he teaches percussion, composition and film- scoring.
+He’s a proud father of two.
 In his spare time he enjoys nature and the practice of Taoist Tai Chi.